Bridgetown: Transportation

 The city has access to daily flights via the island's airport, the Sir Grantley Adams International Airport (GAIA) located on the ABC Highway/Highway 7 in Seawell, Christ Church.
-The city of Bridgetown and New York City in the United States, were the only cities in the Western Hemisphere to be served by regularly scheduled British Airways Concorde flights.
-Additionally, the GAIA has been chosen as one of only four global display sites for the retired supersonic aircraft.
-The Airport is in the final stages of an expansion project, which will also include the construction of an aviation museum to house the retired Concorde aircraft.
+The airport and New York City's John F. Kennedy International Airport in the United States, were the only cities in the Western Hemisphere to be served by regularly scheduled British Airways Concorde service.
+Additionally, the airport has been chosen as one of only four global display sites for the retired supersonic aircraft.
+The airport is in the final stages of an expansion project, which will also include the construction of an aviation museum to house the retired Concorde aircraft.

 All seven of Barbados's primary highways begin close to the City of Bridgetown, in the Parish of Saint Michael.
 They all fan out to the north, south and east to other parts of the island.
 Driving is done of the left-hand side of the road with a speed limit of 60 km/h in built-up areas.
 The speed limit on the ABC Highway is generally 80 km/h except in built-up areas.
 Water transport is regulated by the Barbados Port Authority.